Small Business Administration Paycheck Protection Program

 As part of the Coronavirus Aid, Relief, and Economic Security Act, the Paycheck Protection Program (PPP) provides economic disaster relief to small businesses via the Small Business Administration (SBA).
 The program provides forgivable loans to businesses to cover payroll costs, rent, utilities, and mortgage interest payments.
 Sandy Spring Bank has helped more than 5,200 small businesses secure over $1.1 billion in PPP loans.

 We are no longer accepting applications for Paycheck Protection Program loans.
-If you have already applied, please log in as a returning client to check the status of your application.
-The following links may be helpful:
+If you have already applied, please be sure to read this important notice on self-certification of PPP eligibility.

 PPP Loan Forgiveness

-The recently enacted Paycheck Protection Program Flexibility Act of 2020 made significant changes to the PPP.
+Please know that we’re here to help as you prepare to request forgiveness.
+The Paycheck Protection Program Flexibility Act of 2020 made significant changes to the PPP.
 An overview is available on the U.S. Treasury Department’s website.
 As guidance and regulations on PPP and the Flexibility Act become available, this site will be updated.

 - The Bank has 60 days from receipt of a complete forgiveness application to issue a decision to SBA.
 SBA then has 90 days to review the loan or forgiveness application and remit the appropriate forgiveness amount to the Bank.

 - Be sure to check this page regularly for more details and frequently asked questions on the PPP loan forgiveness process.
 Please note that our branches and the Client Service Center do not have additional information.

 If you have additional questions that are not addressed here or on the Q&A page regarding our process for forgiveness, please submit your inquiry using the below button.

 Information is current as of October 19, 2020.